Tirador (velodrome): Years of splendor

-The first years of Tirador contributed decisively to the consolidation and development of the majorcan cycling fans and the emergence of the first local Spain champions from 1913.
-Since then, the Spanish track has been dominated by majorcan cyclists for decades, especially in the medium-depth category.
-Of this first time they emphasized Simó Febrer Guixer and Miquel Bover Salom.

-In 1920 the Veloz Sport Balear planned to replace the runway with a covered velodrome of greater capacity and functionality due to the success of the contested events, similar to Vélodrome d'Hiver of Paris (the Vél d'Hiv); but nothing happened and the track survived.
+The first years of the track contributed to the consolidation and development of the Mallorcan cycling fans and the emergence of the first local Spanish Championships from 1913.
+Since then, the Spanish track has been dominated by Mallorcan cyclists for decades, especially in the medium-depth category.
+Remarkable cyclists from this era include Simó Febrer "Guixer" and Miquel Bover Salom.
+In 1920, Veloz Sport Balear planned to replace the runway with a covered velodrome of greater capacity and functionality due to the success of the contested events, similar to Vélodrome d'Hiver of Paris (the Vél d'Hiv); but nothing happened, and the track remained the same.

-Between 1921 and 1925 Tirador was closed by a federative sanction, but upon reopening it regained its leadership in Spanish track cycling without problems.
-Successively they were appearing tracks in Spain that could be an alternative, like the Velodrome of Ciudad Lineal (Madrid), the velodrome annexed to Estadio Torrero (Zaragoza) or the velodrome of Sants (Barcelona), which hosted several editions of the Spanish National of Track Cycling Championships in 1920s and 1930s; but for various reasons all were of short duration, which left successively Tirador as the only reference.
+Between 1921 and 1925 was closed by a federative sanction, and upon its reopening it regained its leadership in Spanish track cycling without problems.
+Successively, there were appearing tracks in Spain that could be an alternative, like the Velodrome of Ciudad Lineal (Madrid), the velodrome annexed to Estadio Torrero (Zaragoza) or the velodrome of Sants (Barcelona), which hosted several editions of the Spanish National Track Cycling Championships in the 1920s and 1930s.
+However, for various reasons, these were all of short duration, leaving Tirador as the only track of reference.

-During the Spanish Civil War Tirador was practically inactive, but suffered no material damage.
-At the end of the war, he recovered his activity with equal or greater force and, except for specific periods, during the 1940s and 1950s his cycling activity was constant at all levels.
-During these years the competition of foreign cyclists was scarce, first by the Second World War and then by the diplomatic isolation of the country.
-These years highlighted the majorcan runners Miquel Llompart and the own Bartomeu Flaquer.

-During those years, new clues appeared in Campos (1935), Tortosa (1943), Mataró (1948) and others of shorter voyage, which hosted important events and official championships with assiduity, but without ever moving the Palma track as the main reference.
+During the Spanish Civil War the track was practically inactive, but suffered no material damage.
+At the end of the war, the track recovered its activity with equal or greater force and, except for specific periods, during the 1940s and 1950s its cycling activity was constant at all levels.
+During these years the competition of foreign cyclists was scarce, first because the Second World War and then because the diplomatic isolation of the country.
+Cyclists that stood out in this era were the Mallorcan runners Miquel Llompart and Bartomeu Flaquer.
+During those years, new tracks appeared in Campos (1935), Tortosa (1943), Mataró (1948) and others of shorter voyage, which hosted important events and official championships with assiduity, but without ever challenging the Palma track for being the main reference.

-The victory of the majorcan Guillem Timoner in the 1955 World Championship held in Milan was an accolade for the track, which since then entered the circuit of great tracks of the world attracted by the local champion, regular runner on the track.
-This also coincided with a generation of majorcan cyclists who achieved international relevance and helped to consolidate the international range of Tirador like Pere Josep Gomila, Josep Escalas, Francesc Tortella or the 1965 world champion, Miquel Mas.
+The victory of the Mallorcan Guillem Timoner in the 1955 World Championship held in Milan was an accolade for the track, which since then entered the circuit of great tracks of the world attracted by the local champion, regular runner on the track.
+This also coincided with a generation of Mallorcan cyclists who achieved international relevance and helped to consolidate the international range of the track, like Pere Josep Gomila, Josep Escalas, Francesc Tortella, or the 1965 world champion, Miquel Mas.

-From the 1950s periodically projects were created to replace the velodrome with other facilities of greater capacity and functionality, once the worst postwar years were overcome and because of their gradual aging.
-In spite of this, nothing ever materialized and the track survived.
-The moment of greatest risk was the ambitious municipal project planned in 1960s by the mayor Màxim Alomar to cover the torrent of sa Riera that crosses the city and passed by the side of the track, but that was finally discarded due to its high cost.
+From the 1950s, some projects were created to replace the velodrome with other facilities of greater capacity and functionality, once the worst postwar years were overcome, because of gradual aging of Tirador.
+Nevertheless, nothing would actually change, and the track survived.
+The moment of greatest danger was the ambitious municipal project planned in the 1960s by the mayor Màxim Alomar to cover the torrent of Sa Riera that crosses the city and passed by the side of the track, but that was finally discarded due to its high cost.